samuelgr/Xidi/README.md

 DirectInput, on the other hand, supports every possible form factor for a game controller: gamepads, joysticks and steering wheels, to name a few.
 It does not have a defined standard layout for controllers.
 Games generally refer to buttons by number (button 1, button 2, and so on) and analog axes by letter (X axis, Y axis, and so on), and it is up to the manufacturer of the controller to determine which physical button or axis corresponds to each number or letter, respectively.
 Xidi therefore implements a mapping of Xbox controller components to DirectInput controller components.

 Most buttons and axes can be mapped directly from XInput to DirectInput, but the LT and RT triggers present a complication.
 DirectInput axes assume that the neutral (i.e. unpressed) position is at the center.
 This works for analog sticks and joysticks because they return to the center position when the user is not actively pushing them in a particular direction.
-However, LT and RT do not behave this way: the neutral position is at an extreme end, so mapping them directly to a DirectInput axis will cause games to break unless they are aware of this specific behavior or ignore LT and RT entirely.
+However, LT and RT do not behave this way: the neutral position is at an extreme end, so mapping them directly to a DirectInput axis will cause games to break unless they are aware of this specific behavior or they ignore LT and RT completely.

 Many games make assumptions about the controller layout, and Xidi cannot automatically determine these assumptions.
 Xidi therefore includes several types of mappers and allows the specific mapper that is used to be configured.
 While the default, `StandardGamepad`, is expected to work well with a wide variety of games, there are undoubtedly situations in which it is unsuitable.
 Specifically, Xidi provides the following mappers.

-- **StandardGamepad** emulates older gamepads that resemble PlayStation controllers.
+- **StandardGamepad** emulates older gamepads that resemble Sony PlayStation controllers.
 As was common for these controllers, the right stick maps to the Z and Z-rotation axes.
-LT and RT are mapped to digital buttons; all analog functionality is removed, but the controls are independently usable.
+LT and RT are mapped to digital buttons; all analog functionality is removed, but the controls are usable.

 - **ExtendedGamepad** is as above, except that the analog functionality of LT and RT is preserved.
 The X-rotation and Y-rotation axes were selected to retain the mapping of the right stick to the Z and Z-rotation axes.